0xsky/xredis/README.md

 C++ Redis client, support the data slice storage, redis cluster, connection pool, read/write separation.

 **Features:**
-* data slice storage
-* support Redis master slave connection, Support read/write separation
-* suppert redis cluster
+* Support multi-node distributed storage of data, can customize the sharding rules;
+* Support to connect to master and slave nodes of each shard at the same time, support separation of master and slave reads and writes;
-* connection pool
+* Support connection pooling for each storage node;
-* simultaneously connected multiple data slice groups
+* Support simultaneous connection of multiple data sharding clusters;
-* most Redis commands have been implemented
+* Support to connect to the official cluster, support automatic calculation of node index position, support Redis cluster node change  connection automatic switch;
+  The connection pool to the cluster is automatically updated when the add/delete /slot distribution of the official cluster node changes.
+* Provide easy to use C++ interface encapsulation, has implemented most of the Redis command;
+* Only rely on the Hiredis library;
-* multi thread safety
+* Multi-thread safety
+* Support password connection;
-* suport linux and windows
+* Support Linux and Windows platforms

 中文版说明文档点[这里](https://github.com/0xsky/xredis/blob/master/README-cn.md)